 You know what your business’ mission is right?
 If not, I think it’s time to define your mission because this is very important to running a small business.
 Your mission is what your business is hoping to accomplish for your audience.
 If your business was a superhero what would it’s superpower be?

-To know why having a clear message is important let’s do a little exercise:
+To know why having a clear message is important

 Let’s look at Bill’s Auto Repair (I totally just made this up off the top of my head so if this is your business name I’m not referring to you… unless you do these things.
 Then I’m totally calling you out).
-Bill’s Auto Repair offers their customers competitive pricing and fast service on all standard car maintenance.
+Bill’s Auto Repair offers its customers competitive pricing and fast service on all standard car maintenance.
 Bill has decided that he wants to start an Instagram account for his business.
 So Bill starts posting photos of his adorable Shih Tzu puppy named Zeke, his new lawn mower, and occasionally he will drop in an Instagram only offer of $5 off an oil change.
 Bill also decided to start a blog.
 He writes post after post about little Zeke and his puppy potty training adventures.
 Do you see a problem with this?

 If Bill takes his brand mission seriously then so will his clients.
 I’m not saying don’t post photos of your dog, lawn mower or write about said dog.
 What I’m saying is make sure that whatever you post, write or create is designed to get your businesses message to your audience.
 If your new lawn mower breaks after you run over a tree root link it to your business.
 If you can’t don’t post it.